steadybit/preflight-kit/docs/preflight-api.md

 ## Preflight Description

-A preflight description is required for each preflight check.
+A preflight description is required for each preflight action.
 The HTTP endpoint serving the description is discovered through the preflight list endpoint.

-Preflight descriptions expose information about the presentation, configuration and behavior of preflight checks.
+Preflight descriptions expose information about the presentation, configuration and behavior of preflight actions.
 For example:

-- What should the preflight check be called?
+- What should the preflight action be called?
 - What kind of experiment information is needed to make a preflight decision?

 ### Example